-- Non-systemic topical medications, including topical non-steroidal anti-inflammatory drugs (NSAIDs), such as diclofenac 1% gel, topical lidocaine and topical capsaicin are recommended.
-These agents are effective for many conditions, are well-tolerated, and are useful for multi-modal pain management approaches. - Medications to Use with Caution: - o Oral NSAIDs - Oral NSAIDs are particularly dangerous for long-term use by older adults due to risk of gastric bleeding, renal impairment, development of cardiovascular disease, and fluid retention, which can lead to of worsening of heart failure and hypertension.
+- Medications for first-line consideration: - Acetaminophen - Acetaminophen is a safe, effective, and well tolerated first-line treatment for acute and chronic mild to moderate pain in older adults.
+It potentiates other analgesics, including opioids.
+Maximum daily dose of acetaminophen is 4 grams per day for short-term use in adults, and 2-3 grams per day for frail older adults.
+To prevent liver toxicity, patient education on the maximum daily dose is important, as acetaminophen is available over-the-counter (OTC) and is contained in many OTC combination and flu products. - Topical Analgesics - Non-systemic topical medications, including topical non-steroidal anti-inflammatory drugs (NSAIDs), such as diclofenac 1% gel, topical lidocaine and topical capsaicin are recommended.
+These agents are effective for many conditions, are well-tolerated, and are useful for multi-modal pain management approaches. - Medications to Use with Caution: - Oral NSAIDs - Oral NSAIDs are particularly dangerous for long-term use by older adults due to risk of gastric bleeding, renal impairment, development of cardiovascular disease, and fluid retention, which can lead to of worsening of heart failure and hypertension.
 However, oral NSAIDs may be used with caution for short-term use (1-2 weeks) for acute pain that is amenable to anti-inflammatory therapy (such as gout), with careful assessment of the harm-to-benefit ratio and specific contraindications.
-Educate patients that oral NSAIDs are for short-term use only and to avoid OTC combination preparations that contain NSAIDs. - Serotonin Norepinephrine Reuptake Inhibitors (SNRIs)

-- Consider SNRI agents, such as venlafaxine and duloxetine, for adjuvant treatment of neuropathic pain, fibromyalgia, and low back pain if other therapies are ineffective, as there is good evidence of effectiveness.
-Utilize care in patient selection, initiate at a low dose with slow titration, and monitor carefully for side effects such as falls or changes in cognition. - The 2019 AGS Beers Criteria[®] has a moderate recommendation to use this class of drugs with caution in older adults.
-Avoiding SNRIs altogether is recommended in older adults with a history of falls or those who are taking multiple CNS-active medication. - Gabapentinoids - Gabapentin and pregabalin may be carefully considered when managing neuropathic pain, back pain, and fibromyalgia in older adults if other therapies are ineffective.
+Educate patients that oral NSAIDs are for short-term use only and to avoid OTC combination preparations that contain NSAIDs. - Serotonin Norepinephrine Reuptake Inhibitors (SNRIs) - Consider SNRI agents, such as venlafaxine and duloxetine, for adjuvant treatment of neuropathic pain, fibromyalgia, and low back pain if other therapies are ineffective, as there is good evidence of effectiveness.
+Utilize care in patient selection, initiate at a low dose with slow titration, and monitor carefully for side effects.
+Carefully access the patient's risk and benefit as the 2019 AGS Beers Criteria advises to use SNRI's with caution or avoid use in older adults with a history of falls and fractures, renal impairment, or taking 3 or more CNS-active drugs.

+- o Gabapentinoids

+- Gabapentin and pregabalin may be carefully considered when managing neuropathic pain, back pain, and fibromyalgia in older adults if other therapies are ineffective.
 However, they may be problematic due to increased risk of falls and cognitive impairment.
 Careful patient selection, initial low dose, slow titration, and close monitoring for side effects such as falls or changes in cognition is essential.
 Dose reduction is required if eGFR is <60 mL/min.
-According to the 2019 AGS Beers Criteria[®], combining gabapentinoids with opioids and benzodiazepines should be avoided, especially in frail older adults, as there is "evidence of substantial harm" with this combination. - Medications to Avoid: - Tricyclic Antidepressants - Although multiple studies have demonstrated good evidence for tricyclic antidepressants (TCAs), such as amitriptyline, desipramine, and nortriptyline, in reducing pain from postherpetic neuralgia and diabetic peripheral neuropathy in older populations, these drugs may have substantial anticholinergic side effects resulting in dry mouth, blurred vision, constipation, urinary retention, postural hypotension, and cognitive problems.
+According to the 2019 AGS Beers Criteria[®], combining gabapentinoids with opioids and benzodiazepines should be avoided, especially in frail older adults, as there is evidence of substantial harm with this combination.

+- Medications to Avoid:

+- o Tricyclic Antidepressants

+- Although multiple studies have demonstrated good evidence for tricyclic antidepressants (TCAs), such as amitriptyline, desipramine, and nortriptyline, in reducing pain from postherpetic neuralgia and diabetic peripheral neuropathy in older populations, these drugs may have substantial anticholinergic side effects resulting in dry mouth, blurred vision, constipation, urinary retention, postural hypotension, and cognitive problems.
 TCAs also may increase the risk for syncope, falls, fractures, and bradycardia.
-Thus, the 2019 AGS Beers Criteria[®] strongly recommends against TCA use in older adults. - Muscle Relaxants - Skeletal muscle relaxants, such as methocarbamol and cyclobenzaprine are poorly tolerated by older adults due to anticholinergic side effects.
-In addition, carisoprodol is metabolized to meprobamate, a controlled substance.
-The 2019 AGS Beers Criteria[®] recommends avoiding these drugs.
+Thus, the 2019 AGS Beers Criteria[®] strongly recommends against TCA use in older adults.

+- o Muscle Relaxants

+- Skeletal muscle relaxants, such as methocarbamol and cyclobenzaprine are poorly tolerated by older adults due to anticholinergic side effects.
+Although cyclobenzaprine is a centrally acting muscle relaxant, structurally it is related to tricyclic antidepressants with similar ADEs.
+In addition, carisoprodol is metabolized to meprobamate, a controlled substance that can contribute to chronic dependency and misuse.
+The 2019 AGS Beers Criteria[®] strongly recommends avoiding these drugs.